Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Your tour starts at 12:30 p.m. at our Turin hotel.
-A VBT representative will be in the lobby to meet you.
-Please have lunch before leaving the hotel.
-If your arrival at our Turin hotel is going to be later than 12:30 p.m. or if you are delayed, please call the hotel and ask the front desk to pass the message on to the VBT representative.
+Your tour begins at 12:30 p.m. at our Pre-Tour hotel, the Grand Hotel Sitea in Turin.
+A VBT representative will meet you in the lobby.
+Please be sure to have lunch before departing the hotel.
+If you expect to arrive later than 12:30 p.m. or experience any delays, please call the hotel and ask the front desk to relay the message to the VBT representative.

-All guests will travel to Canale (approximately one hour southeast of Turin), in Piedmont’s lovely Roero region.
-Arrive at your beautiful agriturismo, a country resort and working farm set on an estate of 86 acres.
-After a safety and bike-fitting session, don your bike gear and follow your trip leaders on a short warm-up ride through the hotel’s surroundings.
+All guests will then travel to Canale—approximately one hour southeast of Turin—located in Piedmont’s beautiful Roero region.
+Upon arrival at your charming agriturismo, a country resort and working farm set on 86 acres, you’ll enjoy a safety and bike-fitting session.
+Then, gear up for a short warm-up ride through the scenic surroundings with your trip leaders.

 Today's Ride Choices